 - South Africa spent approximately $4 billion on World Cup preparations.

 - Brazil spent an estimated $15 billion in World Cup preparations.

-- Russia will be spending over $14 billion on infrastructure costs beyond stadiums – constructions projects that created 220,000 domestic jobs.
+- Russia spent over $14 billion on infrastructure costs beyond stadiums – constructions projects that created 220,000 domestic jobs.
 This comes out to about $1 billion per tournament host city.

 - Oil-rich Qatar has earmarked $220 billion to host the World Cup (and no – that is not a typo).
 They do not have existing stadiums and have only a fraction of the required infrastructure, so they are starting from scratch in many areas.
 Further, they are taking the opportunity to show off to the world the luxury and opulence of Qatar.

 Having the proper infrastructure in place can be the key to success for an event of this scale.
 And in some countries, the promises of an updated infrastructure, along with the potential for increased tourism dollars, are a huge driver in placing a bid and garner the most support from the locals.

 Read ahead to learn more about some of the requirements, costs, and impacts of infrastructure upgrades.

 FIFA Requirement: FIFA requires 12 stadiums that each have a minimum capacity of 40,000 – 80,000, depending on which matches will be played there.
 Additionally, each team needs its own base camp training site, as well as a training site at each stadium.
 The 2026 World Cup will start to require 14 stadiums and 150 training grounds.